learn-co-curriculum/reading-ios-writing-initializers/README.md

     return self;
 }
 ```
-This allows us to adhere to the DRY ("don't repeat yourself) mantra.
+This allows us to adhere to the DRY ("don't repeat yourself") mantra.

 From outside the class, a user can call these convenience initializers and receive a functional instance while only providing partial information: